takufujiyama/github-slideshow/_posts/0000-01-02-takufujiyama.md

 layout: slide
 title: "Welcome to takufujiyama's slide!"
 ---
-This is a new line
+This is a new line!
 Use the left arrow to go back!